Olaf weakens after hitting Mexico's Los Cabos as Cat 2 storm

 The storm came ashore near San Jose del Cabo late Thursday as a Category 2 hurricane with winds of 100 mph (155 kph), according to the U.S. National Hurricane Center.

-But winds had dropped to 70 mph (110 kph) in the morning, when it was centered about 65 miles (100 kilometers) west of La Paz, the Baja California Sur state capital.
+But winds had dropped to 50 mph (85 kph) by midday Friday, when it was centered about 20 miles (35 kilometers) south-southeast of Cabo San Lazaro.

 At least 700 local residents spent the night in shelters while while an estimated 20,000 foreign tourists hunkered down in their hotels.